codeforamerica/ohana-web-search/README.md

 By default, the app is configured to point to the demo API at `http://ohana-api-demo.herokuapp.com/api`.
 To point to your own instance of Ohana API, change the value of `OHANA_API_ENDPOINT` in your `application.yml`.

+Note that if you had previously installed this repo locally, you will need to update your `application.yml` to point to the new demo API.

 ### Run the app
 Start the app locally on port 4000 using Unicorn: